jewelcse/jewelcse/README.md

 -->
 ### Hi there, I'm Jewel Chowdhury 👋
 ## I'm a fullstack developer
-- 🔭 I’m currently thinkin to make a ecommerce website
+- 🔭 I’m currently Building Micro-service Architecture Based E-commerce web Application
-- 🌱 I’m currently learning reactjs,laravel,nodejs
+- 🌱 I’m also build a lot of projects using reactjs, laravel and jsp/servlet.
 - 👯 I’m looking to collaborate with other developers

 ### Connect with me: